HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 Imagine trying to pass a message across a line of friends, where each person repeats the message to the next.
 Linked repeater systems work in a similar way, but instead of people, they use a network of repeaters that are electronically connected.
 In a *linked repeater network, signals received by one repeater are transmitted by all the repeaters in the network*.

 This setup allows your signal to cover much greater distances, potentially spanning entire regions, states, or even countries!
 When you transmit on one repeater in a linked system, your signal is instantly relayed to all the other repeaters in the network.
 This means someone listening on a linked repeater in another city or even across the country can hear you as clearly as if they were standing right next to you.

+Linked repeaters are particularly valuable for:
+- Emergency communications across wide areas
+- Club nets that span multiple cities or counties
+- Special events where coordination is needed across a large region
+- Allowing mobile operators to stay connected while traveling long distances

 #### Internet-Linked Repeaters